Spring 2023/Fall 2023 Artist in Residence application deadline October 30, 2022

 - Comply with all policies of Wild Basin while in residence.

 Submit application materials by email to the Environmental Education Coordinator for consideration by the selection committee.
 The application must include a brief statement with goals for the residency, the preferred residency period, a resume, digital samples of work, and the signed application form.
 The award will be made based on merit and on an understanding of the mission of Wild Basin.
 Selections will be made without regard to race, religion, sex, disability, marital status, age or national origin.
-The deadline for Spring 2022 application is September 30, 2021.
+The deadline for Spring and Fall 2023 applications is October 30, 2022.
 Awards will be announced one month before the start of residency.

 Current Artist in Residence